Click to skip the menu>>: Home: Accommodation: Visit: Explore & More: Events: FAQs: Contacts:

 Plough (Land of one plough):

-The area of arable land capable of being tilled by one plough team.
+The area of arable land capable of being tilled by one eight-oxen plough team.
 Equivalent to one Hide.
+But also used as a notional unit for taxation.

 Quarter (weight):